The retail market

 The purpose of the annual Residential Electricity Price Trends review is to provide an understanding of:

 - the cost components of the electricity supply chain that contribute to the overall price paid by residential consumers; and

 - the expected trends in each of these components:

 - environmental policies

 The AEMC uses a mix of observed data and projections.
 Methodology mainly involves taking averages of actual offers/prices in the base year for each jurisdiction.
 Separately we develop estimates of the underlying supply chain cost components.

 The retail component is not directly observable and has been derived as the residual when all of the non-retail cost components are subtracted from the representative market offer price.
 We then project the retail component forward at inflation for the reporting period.

 - rights for energy consumers

-In both of these functions, we are required by law to have regard to the National Energy Retail Objective which promotes the efficient investment in, and efficient operation and use of, energy services for the long term interests of consumers of energy with respect to price, quality, safety, reliability and security of supply of energy.
+In both of these functions, we are required by law to have regard to the National Energy Retail Objective This objective is to promote the efficient investment in, and efficient operation and use of, energy services for the long term interests of consumers of energy with respect to:

 - price, quality, safety, reliability and security of supply of energy, and